SolidRusT/srt-agent-api/README.md

 ### Wikipedia Query

-To query a Wikipedia page, use the Wikipedia query endpoint:
+To query a Wikipedia page, use the wikipedia query endpoint:

 ```bash
 curl -X GET "http://127.0.0.1:8000/wikipedia-query?page_url=Synthetic_diamond&query=What%20is%20a%20BARS%20apparatus%3F"